A Guide To Nicotinamide Riboside (NR), The Healthy Aging Supplement

-1. It may improve mitochondrial function.
+1. It may support mitochondrial function.

-3. It may lengthen your life.
+3. It might lengthen your life.

 As we age, muscle function and strength tend to decline.
 But supplementing with NR—at least in mice—seems to help.
 In one study, researchers used mice whose genes were altered so their muscle tissue contained only 15 percent of the normal amount of NAD+.
 They then measured muscle strength and endurance, which was pretty low.
 But after giving the mice NR-enriched water for just a week, their exercise capacity was restored to that of a normal, healthy mouse.
 This could hold promise for aging adults who experience muscle weakness or atrophy.

-In another study, supplementation with NAD+ precursors led to DNA repair and an improvement in the health of muscle tissue within the first week—to the point where researchers couldn't tell the difference between the tissue of a mouse that was two years old versus a mouse that was four months old.
+In another mouse study, supplementation with NAD+ precursors led to DNA repair and an improvement in the health of muscle tissue within the first week—to the point where researchers couldn't tell the difference between the tissue of a mouse that was two years old versus a mouse that was four months old.